SAP plans restructuring after signs of weakness emerge

 SAP, Europe's most valuable technology company, will reassign some employees and offer early retirement to others, but still expects its overall head count to exceed 100,000 by the end of 2019, up from 96,500 at the turn of the year.

 "This is not a cost-cutting move.
-We are a growth company," Chief Executive Bill McDermott told Reuters in an interview at SAP's sprawling campus in Walldorf, Germany, adding that the restructuring was not a cost-cutting exercise.
+We are a growth company," Chief Executive Bill McDermott told Reuters in an interview at SAP's sprawling campus in Walldorf.

+Around 4,400 people would leave under the restructuring, CFO Luka Mucic said.
+He added that SAP remained committed to its headquarters in the small town of Walldorf in southwest Germany.

 SAP will take charges of 800 to 950 million euros, mainly in the first quarter.
 It sees a minor cost benefit in 2019 and savings of 750 to 850 million euros from 2020.